 Walking through the narrow streets and alleyways of Old Havana, it is inevitable that you will get stopped for conversation by a local Cuban at least once per block.
 The conversation could literally be anything.
 You might even get serenaded by a group of singers on a bike.
 Cuban people are very, very friendly.
 Don’t let the decades of animosity between the Cuban and American governments define what the people of each country thinks.
 Not once did I get any trouble or even the slightest hint of resentment for being American.

 In fact, many Cubans went so far out of their ways just to help us find our way around.
 The host of the first casa particular we stayed at literally walked and waited with us at the bus stop we needed to be at before handing us off to another random Cuban to make sure we got to where we needed to be (which FYI was that specific roadside patch of trees that your stupid Lonely Planet guidebook definitely would not have known about).
-If you ask a local Cuban person for help, they will not stop until they have accomplished what you have asked of them.
+If you ask a Cuban for help, they will not stop until they accomplish what you ask of them.
 There’s no “I don’t know” in Cuba.
 There’s “I don’t know, but let me ask literally everybody around me until I do know.”

 Also, loving life is just the way of life in Cuba.
 Never have I been to a place that was both so relaxed but overwhelming.
 There’s always something going on, and that something is usually music and dancing or just loving life in general.
 Every restaurant you eat at will probably have a live band and live dancers.
 There’s probably going to be a parade crossing your path at some point.
 Cuba is just great.

-I’d like to end it on that note because what really made Cuba a wonderful experience for me was how welcoming the people were.
+I’d like to end it on that note.
+What made Cuba a wonderful experience for me was how welcoming the people were.
 They treated us like their own children.
 Actually no, like their own grandchildren.
 There was nothing but love and hospitality from everyone we met.
 Even walking down the streets with my friend, a cute blonde girl, Cubans of all ages would stop me just to congratulate me or give me a thumbs up or high-five because they thought she was my girlfriend.
-She wasn’t actually my girlfriend, but wouldn’t you just love to have that kind of constant support and confidence boosts from your friends?
+She wasn’t my girlfriend, but wouldn’t you love to have that constant support and confidence boosts from your friends?
 Let alone random strangers?
 Cubans are the best.
 One of them even gave me a free tomato just because.

 No matter how stressful it was, I would not have traded a single one of the many clusterf*cky moments in Cuba for a smooth sailing experience.
+Backpacking in Cuba may be difficult but it is worth it.
 Go to Cuba as soon as you can, and bask in the history, culture, warmth, and life that this incredible island has to offer.